jesperfj/twilio-voip-phone/README.md

     npm run setup

-and open the URL printed at the end.
+That's all.
+You now have a working VoIP phone that you can access from your browser.
+Open the URL printed at the end.
 A numeric random code is generated as a simple security measure.
 Copy it from the terminal and paste it into the field in the upper left corner of the web page.

 NOTE: The setup script will buy a US phone number which costs $1.00 / month.
 Calls to and from this app will incur charges on your Twilio account.